Spot2fish Privacy Policy

 When do we collect information?

-We collect information from you when you register on our site, place an order, fill out a form or enter information on our site.
+We collect information from you when you register on our site, build or edit your profile, create a post or fishing spot, upload a photo, like or report content, follow another user, chat with Skipper, fill out a form, or otherwise enter information on our site.

 How do we use your information?